-Fall Webworms are a native pest of shade trees and shrubs that emerge throughout late summer and fall.
-However; this year our arborists are starting to see them emerge earlier than usual.
+Fall Webworms are a native pest of shade trees and shrubs that emerge throughout mid-late summer and fall.
 Similar to Eastern Tent Caterpillar which we’ve discussed before, Fall Webworm are caterpillars that weave webs in trees & shrubs while feeding on their leaves.

 If left untreated, these insects will defoliate numerous branches and possibly the entire tree.
 Between the defoliation and giant webs, this pest turns trees into an eyesore.

 Species Targeted: Fall webworms target almost all shade, fruit, and ornamental trees except conifers.
 In the United States, about 90 species of trees are regularly affected.
 The most susceptible in our area include hickory, walnut, elm, birch, cherry, redbud, willow, oak, mulberry, crabapple and some maples.

 To spot Fall Webworms keep an eye out for the signs and symptoms below.

 - Webs constructed around leaves at the end of branches